How SonicJS Uses Cloudflare D1 at the Edge

 Indexes still matter

-CREATE INDEX idx_content_collection_status ON content(collection_id, status);
+CREATE INDEX idx_documents_tenant_type ON documents(tenant_id, type_id);

 Trade-offs vs Postgres and MySQL